Line Of Duty Season 5: Cast, air date, plot, and more

 Last year we were given the news that Line Of Duty had been commissioned for another two series, which meant those obsessed with the police drama still had many more nail-biting moments to come.

-Since then, we've been treated to a 15-second teaser trailer, and been given a first look at new cast members AND spoken to Martin Compston - who plays Steve Arnott in the hit series - about what we can expect.
+Since then, we've been treated to a 15-second teaser trailer, another more lengthy teaser, and been given a first look at new cast members AND spoken to Martin Compston - who plays Steve Arnott in the hit series - about what we can expect.

 As we wait with baited breath to see just what AC-12 will have to tackle next, here's what we know about Series 5 so far...